samsquire/ideas2/README.md

 A community of thoughts around "wouldn't it be nice if".

-See my repository https://github.com/samsquire/society for my model of society.
+See my repository https://github.com/samsquire/society for an optimistic view of the future.

 # 76.